RedisLabs/redislabs-docs/content/rs/references/developing-for-active-active/region-application-failover-active-active.md

 categories: ["RS"]
 aliases: /rs/developing/crdbs/region-application-failover-active-active/
 ---
-Active-Active Redis deployments use a leader-less replication architecture that doesn't have a built-in failover or failback mechanism.
+Active-Active Redis deployments don't have a built-in failover or failback mechanism.
 An application deployed with an Active-Active database connects to a replica of the database that is geographically nearby.
 If that replica is not available, the application can failover to a remote replica, and failback again if necessary.
 In this article we explain how this process works.